autotraderuk/dbt-dry-run/README.md

                                      recommended option.
 The dbt manifest should
                                      generally be compiled with `--select *` to ensure good  coverage
+     --extra-check-columns-metadata-key TEXT
+                                     An extra metadata key that can be used in place of `dry_run.check_columns` for
+                                     verifying column metadata has been specified
+                                     correctly. `dry_run.check_columns` will
+                                     always take precedence.
+The metadata key
+                                     should be of boolean type or it will be cast to a boolean to be 'True/Falsey`
+     --version
      --install-completion [bash|zsh|fish|powershell|pwsh]
                                      Install completion for the specified shell.
      --show-completion [bash|zsh|fish|powershell|pwsh]